donejs/donejs/docs/guides/place-my-order.md

 @sourceref ../../guides/place-my-order/steps/real-time/order-tag.js
 @highlight 6,65,76,only

 The model can now be used in the template like `<order-model get-list="{status='new'}">`.
-This also adds an [enum comparator](https://canjs.com/doc/can-set.props.enum.html) so that multiple requests for different statuses can be combined.
+This also adds an [enum comparator]<!--(https://canjs.com/doc/can-set.props.enum.html) Broken link --> so that multiple requests for different statuses can be combined.

 ### Update the template